 There is no doubt dusting is one of the most troublesome types of housework.
 And because it never seems as urgent as other chores, it’s far too easy to put off.
 Yet the dust that collects in your house really does build up over time, and because any passing draft will push it into the air, it can also be bad for your health.
 If you choose the right method, however, you shouldn’t have a coughing fit in the middle of dusting.
 Take a look at our mini-guide!

 Curtain rails are another household boogie monster.
 The main reason they terrifies us is probably the fact you need a step-ladder to reach them.
 So if you’re already at the top of the ladder, take a deep breath: the worst is over.
 Use a damp BONUS Brilliant sponge scourer to start removing the dust with small movements, paying attention to even the tiniest nooks and crannies.
 You should forget about cloths here – they’ll only get caught in the clips.
 In all likelihood, you will have to rinse out the scourer a few times as you work.
 But keep going, your curtain rail will be shining bright by the last round!
-If necessary, you can wipe it with a soft, dry microfiber cloth to finish off and then stand back to savor the fruits of your labor!
+If necessary, you can wipe it with a soft, dry microfiber cloth to finish off and enjoy the results of our work.

 As you’re already by the windows, why stop with the rail?
 There’s a good chance the windowsill could also do with a little dusting.
 In this case, it’s better to use a sponge cloth that is thoroughly damp and well rinsed.
 It picks up the dust with a single swipe, though don’t be surprised if the cloth ends up nearly black from all the dirt.
 Repeat until it’s completely clean, then use a dry microfiber cloth for a perfect finish.
 Or better yet, just open the window and let it dry naturally!